awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 1. Choose the **Replicated backup retention period**\.

-1. If you've enabled encryption on the source DB instance, choose the **Master key** for encrypting the backups\.
+1. If you've enabled encryption on the source DB instance, choose the **AWS KMS key** for encrypting the backups\.

 1. Choose **Save**\.